anton-isidore/articles/articles/f-droid-you-dont-need-google-for-all-your-apps/f-droid-you-dont-need-google-for-all-your-apps.md

 > The list is my *opinionated* recommendation of apps I use regularly in my day-to-day life.
 I have no other affiliation with any of those apps.

+### Insular
+This [Insular](https://f-droid.org/en/packages/com.oasisfeng.island.fdroid/ uses [Work Profile feature](https://support.google.com/work/android/answer/6191949?hl=en) of Android to create separate isolated environment.
+I have all non-FOSS apps locked in that environment and I have this profile turned OFF 99% of the time.

 ### NewPipe (YouTube)

 The [NewPipe](https://f-droid.org/en/packages/org.schabi.newpipe/) dwells on the well deserved first place on this list.
 It is the absolute killer.
 It allows you to play YouTube videos **privately** without the need to login and **without adds**.
 It also allows you to **download videos**.